Fraternization Policy Sample

 This Dating Policy Prohibits Certain Relationships Among Coworkers

-As with any policy, develop the policy for the good of the working relationships in a whole group of employees.
+As with any policy, you should develop the policy for the good of the working relationships in a whole group of employees.
 Don't put a policy in place to control the behavior of a few employees whose behavior is out of line.

-Content of Fraternization Policies
+Contents of Fraternization Policies

 - It must prohibit romantic relationships between a manager and a reporting staff member.

 - It should prohibit dating relationships between employees who are separated by two levels in the chain of command regardless of the reporting relationship or department.

 - It must define the romantic and friendship behavior that is acceptable and what is not acceptable.

 - The policy must state the potential consequences of breaking the policy.

 - It must provide courses of action that leave an employee with opportunities to understand and follow the policy.

 Sample Dating or Fraternization Policy

 The following is a sample of a dating or fraternizing policy that you can use as is or alter to fit your needs: